mikewesthad/p5-bbox-aligned-text/README.md

 ### new BboxAlignedText(font, text, [fontSize], [pInstance])

-Creates a new BboxAlignedText object - a text object that can be drawn with anchor points based on a tight bounding box
+Creates a new BboxAlignedText object - a text object that can be drawn with anchor points based on a tight bounding box around the text.

 | Param       | Type                | Default             | Description                                               |
 |-------------|---------------------|---------------------|-----------------------------------------------------------|